angelorobsonmelo/HorizontalRecyclerViewImages/README.md

-# SearchableSpinner
-Horizontal Recycler view images
+# Horizontal Recycler view images

 Step 1.
 Add the JitPack repository to your build file